vikramchhibber/tropelet/docs/design.md

 5. Including the **Issuer** in the identifier ensures that if the issuing authority changes in the future, the server can still uniquely identify certificates/clients, even in the event of a serial number conflict.

 ## Authorization
 No authorization policy will be defined for connecting clients in this solution.
+Client will use server’s privileges to execute jobs.

 # Server Design
 1. The server will implement a gRPC service and will support multiple concurrent client connections.
 These connections may originate from clients with the same identity, such as when multiple CLI clients are started with same client certificate.
 Thus, the server will have ability to fork the output of running job to multiple gRPC client connections.